background-image

 The perspectives of both experts show that implementing OTP is an intricate process, requiring careful consideration of various factors to ensure smooth operations.

-Consequently, securing the right individual for an OTP team is essential for successful implementation, enabling effective risk monitoring, opportunity identification, and comprehensive reporting to both internal and external stakeholders.
-This isn’t just hiring another team member; it’s securing the right individuals essential for a successful OTP implementation, people who’ll envision real-time scenario simulations, modeling logistics costs, calculate carbon footprints, and providing insights to the C-suite that will make heads turn.
+Consequently, securing the right talent for an OTP team is essential for successful implementation, enabling effective risk monitoring, opportunity identification, and comprehensive reporting to both internal and external stakeholders.
+This isn’t just another hire – it’s a strategic role that supports real-time insights and decision-making.
+These professionals support scenario modelling, analyse logistics costs, and provide insights to the C-suite.

 In summary, successful OTP implementation will allow a business to:

-• Perform real-time scenario simulations and financial projections for supply chain movements and broader business restructures.
+• Run real-time scenario simulations and financial forecasts

-If you’re a tax or finance leader who is looking to get a handle on your in-house transfer pricing capabilities, then reach out to our specialist TP recruiter, Ewa Milner-Walker, for more information.
+If you’re a tax or finance leader looking to strengthen your in-house transfer pricing capabilities, please reach out to our specialist TP recruiter: Ewa Milner-Walker (UK and Europe), and Jim Huber (US), for more information.

 Share this article: